Changing careers

 Making a career change is a decision that shouldn't be taken lightly, but whatever your reasons for wanting to do something different, a carefully planned move can turn out to be incredibly rewarding

-Despite this high proportion of the working population assessing their options, Santander found that the average worker felt that it was too late to change careers by the age of 45, due to a lack of digital skills.
+Despite this high proportion of the working population assessing their options, leading bank Santander found that the average worker felt it was too late to change careers by age 45 due to a lack of digital skills.

-While changing career is something which does involve a lot of thought, planning and effort, it's worth thinking about - as your job satisfaction and enjoyment levels are likely to increase in a role that you feel more passionately about.
+While changing careers involves much thought, planning, and effort, it's still worth considering, as your job satisfaction and enjoyment levels are likely to increase in a role that you feel more passionately about.

-If you're wondering about the practicalities of how to change careers, including how to keep pace with the latest technology, there are some key things to bear in mind as you consider your next step.
+If you're wondering about the practicalities of changing careers, including keeping pace with the latest technology, here are some key things to bear in mind as you contemplate your next step.

 Reasons for a career change

-Whether you've reached your limits and are unable to progress in your current role or would like to challenge yourself by putting your skills to use in a different setting, there are various reasons why you may be looking to make a career change.
+Whether you've reached your limits and cannot progress in your current role or would like to challenge yourself by putting your skills to use in a different setting, there are various reasons why you may be looking to make a career change.

-For instance, you may be feeling the need for a change of scenery or schedule due to the transition into self-employment, ensuring that it fits around your other commitments.
+For instance, you may feel the need for a change of scenery or schedule due to the transition into self-employment, ensuring that it fits around your other commitments.

 If you'd like to try something new but aren't sure where to start, consider taking the Job Match questionnaire.
-In just a few minutes you'll discover the roles where your skills could prove to be invaluable.
+In just a few minutes, you'll discover the roles where your skills could be invaluable.

 The benefits of changing career